4th March 2021

 Following the necessary agreement and permissions being secured, Fruition Properties entered into a build programme of just 32 weeks, made possible thanks in part to modern timber frame construction, which also had the advantage of keeping disruption to a minimum.
 An additional four new apartments were created on top, along with the vital repairs to the existing block and some additional work.

 Felicity adds: “It’s a win- win situation for us as the freeholder and the tenants who currently live here.
 With the funds from the air rights sale, we have been able to repair and upgrade the block significantly.
 Each home is better insulated and there are now more parking spaces and better landscaping, which has created a nice environment and improved the overall value of the properties both in terms of sales and rental values.
-The addition of the four new apartments also means the service charge has been reduced as the costs are shared with the additional new leaseholders.”
+The addition of the four new apartments also means the service charge has been reduced as the costs are shared with the additional new leaseholders who save money.”

 “Despite it seeming like a complicated process when we first heard about it, it has been straightforward with Fruition Properties being incredibly helpful throughout.
 There has been some minor disruption, as you can imagine with any building project, but it has been carefully managed and is well worth it considering that we know the building is now in good shape for the future.”